xdmushui/partner-center-sdk/develop/get-api-request-summary.md

 - Partner Center API

-This article explains how to get the MFA adoption status for each partner within a tenant.
+This article explains how to get the multi-factor authentication (MFA) adoption status for each partner within a tenant.

 ## Prerequisites